 - Ceramics: Ceramics such as garden decorations and plant pots are not accepted in your blue bin.
 You can donate your unwanted ceramics to a local second-hand store if they are still in good condition.
 The 4R Winnipeg Depots will also accept ceramics for recycling at any of their locations.
 The ceramics will be crushed and reused for roads and pads at Brady Resource Management Facility.

 - Garden hoses: These aren’t accepted in your blue bin for recycling, as they get tangled up in the machinery and can cause delays at the Material Recovery Facility (MRF.)
-Bring your garden hoses to any of the 4R Winnipeg Depots for recycling.
+Please put hoses and other tanglers in the garbage.

 - Household Hazardous Waste (HHW): When sprucing up the backyard, you may use some liquids that are classified as Household Hazardous Waste (HHW.)
 These are products could include pesticides, pool and hot tub cleaner, and flammable liquids.